mlr3learners/mlr3learners.drat/README.md

 ## How it works

-The package sources of the listed packages (including binaries for macOS and Windows) are build during a CI run (once a week) and automatically deployed to this repo.
+The package sources of the listed packages (including binaries for macOS and Windows) are build during a CI run and automatically deployed to this repo.
 The work behind the scenes is highly simplified by packages [{tic}](https://github.com/ropensci/tic) and [{drat}](https://github.com/eddelbuettel/drat).